rstevahn/SQLiteLibraryManager/README.md

 - - Author
 - - Genre
 - - Year
 - I added pagination.
 I display only 10 results at a time.
+Home, Prev, Next and End links are provided below the results when appropriate.

 Additional features:
 - SQL model validation of the year field to limit it to numeric values between 1000 and 2050.
+- basic CSS for the navigation elements

 This project uses JavaScript, Node.js, Express, Pug, and the SQL ORM Sequelize.